rtCamp/amp-wp/lib/optimizer/README.md

 You can inject a configuration object into the `AmpProject\Optimizer\TransformationEngine` to override the default configuration.

-The main `AmpProject\Optimizer\Configuration` object will provide the list of transformers to use, as well as give access to child objects it stores that are Transformaer-specific configuration objects.
+The main `AmpProject\Optimizer\Configuration` object will provide the list of transformers to use, as well as give access to child objects it stores that are Transformer-specific configuration objects.

 To override the list of transformers to use, you can provide an array containing the `AmpProject\Optimizer\Configuration::KEY_TRANSFORMERS` key.